 #8 Updated by Chris Stefanich about 6 years ago

 Currently we only have a WMS server setup using Mapnik 0.7.1 and ogcserver (more info can be found here: ttps://github.com/mapnik/OGCServer).
 We do not have a WFS server setup nor have we ever set one up so it would be a new learning curve/experience for us to do that.

 We do have geography data (not indicator data) loaded into postgis so it could easily feed our wms to make the raw geography tiles (like blocks) but not fill it in with the indicator data.
 I think we would need to know more about the proposed solution and whether it would behave in a similar manner as the rest of weave does.

-#12 Updated by david percy almost 6 years ago
+#12 Updated by david percy about 6 years ago

 I swear Andy said on the conference call yesterday that it does!